Boyinglby/LoRA_SDNet/README.md

 Every time you run the code, a new running folder **run_idx** will be created inside **coqa/conf~**, which contains running logs, prediction result on dev set, and best model.

-# Contact
-If you have any questions, please contact Chenguang Zhu, chezhu@microsoft.com